Problems of Dostoevsky's Poetics

-Problems of Dostoevsky's Poetics is considered to be a seminal work in Dostoevsky studies and an important contribution to literary theory.
+Problems of Dostoevsky's Poetics is considered to be a seminal work in Dostoevsky studies as well as an important contribution to literary theory.
 Bakhtin introduces a number of key concepts, such as polyphony and carnivalisation, to elucidate what he saw as unique in Dostoevsky's literary art.
 He argues that Dostoevsky's works are essentially dialogical, unfolding on the basis of interaction between autonomous voices, as opposed to monological, where plot and character unfold within the confines of a single authorial universe.
 In consequence, it is argued that attempts to expound Dostoevsky's novels from any sort of monological critical perspective will always fail to penetrate them.

 Summary of the work

-There are 5 chapters, and a brief preface ("From the Author") and Conclusion.
-In the Preface Bakhtin writes: "We consider Dostoevsky one of the greatest innovators in the realm of artistic form.
+There are 5 chapters, a brief preface ("From the Author") and a Conclusion.
+In the Preface, Bakhtin writes: "We consider Dostoevsky one of the greatest innovators in the realm of artistic form.
 He created a completely new type of artistic thinking, which we have provisionally called polyphonic.
 This type of artistic thinking found its expression in Dostoevsky's novels, but its significance extends far beyond the limits of the novel and touches upon several basic principles of European aesthetics.
 It could even be said that Dostoevsky created something like a new artistic model of the world, one in which many basic aspects of old artistic form were subjected to a radical restructuring.
 The present work aims at bringing out, through theoretical literary analysis, this fundamental innovation of Dostoevsky."

-Chapter 1: Dostoevsky's Polyphonic Novel and its Treatment in Critical Literature
+Chapter 1: Dostoevsky's Polyphonic Novel and Its Treatment in Critical Literature

 Bakhtin begins by identifying polyphony as the chief characteristic of Dostoevsky's work: "A plurality of independent and unmerged voices and consciousnesses, a genuine polyphony of fully valid voices..."
 The discussion of polyphony and its incommensurability with the usual monological approach to writing and criticism is followed by an overview of the currently available scholarly literature on Dostoevsky, particularly that from Russia.
 Each critic or theorist is assessed according to the degree to which they approach an understanding of polyphony as the essential quality of Dostoevsky's writing.